lakoske/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 Tested for Ableton 9 and 10.

 Version for Ableton 11 is available.
-Look at the release for Ableton 11 in this page